 Instagram is turning out to be one of the most popular social media platforms on the world wide web.
 An Instagram marketing strategy is an indispensable marketing tool for businesses that want to get the most out of their social media marketing.
 And why not?

-The popular social sharing app has over 800 million total monthly active users, a number which continues to grow.
-So if your brand doesn’t have a business profile on Instagram (there are already 8 million business profiles), you’re definitely leaving money on the table.
+According to Statista, the popular social sharing app has 1 billion total monthly active users, a number which continues to grow.
+So if your brand doesn’t have a business profile on Instagram (there are already 25 million business profiles), you’re definitely leaving money on the table.

 Adding an Instagram marketing strategy to your digital marketing portfolio is a no-brainer.
 Because brands today want exposure, and with a proper Instagram marketing strategy in place, reaching out to your target audience and engaging them on a regular basis should not be difficult.
 The idea is to not only build your brand but also drive more business along with true social value.